Sample Succession Planting Schedule

 6 Week Intervals

-Transplanting Seedlings in to the Garden
+Transplanting Seedlings into the Garden

 Plan for Temperature Change